openpnp/openpnp/ReferencePushPullFeeder.md

 ## What is it?

 In short, the ReferencePushPullFeeder can use both electronic and/or elaborate 5-point mechanical motion to advance the tape.
 Many feeder designs requiring electronic or mechanical actuation (lever, knob, push, drag, etc. pp.) are supported.
-The actuation can be independent of the pick motion and aside from electronical actuation, it can perform a "hook and pull" articulation, therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.
+The actuation can be independent of the pick motion and aside from electronical actuation, it can perform a "hook and pull" articulation (levers, drag feeding, etc.), therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.
 The feeder features OCR/QR-Code part label recognition, optimized vision calibration, elaborate auto-learning, one-click auto-setup, OCR/QR-Code based feeders-in-a-row discovery and more.

 ![Example Feeder in Action](https://user-images.githubusercontent.com/9963310/94424926-54387480-018b-11eb-96b1-963e69c14e50.gif)